 7 Questions Every IT Manager Should Ask When Considering Colocation

-Reconfiguring the allocation of your data from your facility to a data centre is a big decision which encompasses not only the physical location of servers, but also other issues such as access to the Internet, cloud storage and the environmental footprint impact of your power usage.
+Reconfiguring the allocation of your data from your facility to a data centre is a big decision that encompasses not only the physical location of servers but also other issues such as access to the Internet, cloud storage and the environmental footprint impact of your power usage.
 A thorough cost/benefit analysis should be run to look at every factor on both sides of the equation that is involved with colocation.
 Before you make a firm decision about colocation on any level, there are seven questions that should be answered.

 What are the Benefits of a Data Centre?